mlab817/faqs/src/bureau-of-plant-industry/what-is-the-latest-update-in-the-petition-for-deregulation-for-the-commercial-propagation-of-corn-nk.md

 ---
  title: What is the latest update in the petition for deregulation for the commercial propagation of Corn NK603?

-tags: ["latest","update","petition","deregulation","commercial","propagation","corn","nk"]

  ---

-### Bureau of Plant Industry
+## Bureau of Plant Industry

-## What is the latest update in the petition for deregulation for the commercial propagation of Corn NK603?
+# What is the latest update in the petition for deregulation for the commercial propagation of Corn NK603?

  - Last January 4, 2021, the BPI received a petition for Deregulation for the commercial propagation of Corn NK603 (glyphosate tolerant corn) from Philippine Maize Federation Incorporated.